Broccoli Paratha

 Variations

-Mix grated broccoli, chopped onions, and spices with the flour, then knead the dough.
-Make thin thepla like parathas using this dough.
+Mix the grated broccoli, chopped onions, and spices with the flour, then knead the dough.
+Using this dough, make thin, thepla-like broccoli paratha.

 You can avoid adding potato and paneer and mix the grated broccoli with finely chopped ginger, onions, and everyday spices to make the stuffing mixture.